mvolkmann/MyUnixEnv/notes/GoogleCloudNotes.md

 * set the default password for the Cloud SQL instance
   * `gcloud sql users set-password postgres no-host --instance {instance-id} --password {password}`
 * granting access to other projects
-  * if your App Engine appliation and Cloud SQL instance are in different projects, you must use a service account to allow you application to access it
+  * if your App Engine application and Cloud SQL instance are in different projects, you must use a service account to allow you application to access it
   * otherwise no extra steps are needed
 * to test the application locally